June Jazz – A Celebration of Summer (June 2021)

 The Bangalore Review recognises the value of translations in expanding the horizons of literature from around the world.
 Over the years, the magazine has received translations of writers both known and unknown from languages everywhere.
 To further encourage this trend, we are now introducing a section dedicated to translated works of poetry and fiction.
-More details here.
+More details on the our Submittable page.

 The world of literature holds no boundaries and we at The Bangalore Review are committed to publishing exemplary writing from all over.
 We publish literary fiction, creative non-fiction, reviews, criticism, poetry and art.
 If you happen to be in love with life and think that your words can generate a vision, send us a shout – we’ll probably like your work.